creatingo/gapein/README.md

 </head>
 ```
 2. It is necessary to follow some basic rules for proper functionality of the script.
 The usage of defaulted names of CSS classes is practical and it also allows to separate the functionality of the script from design.
-⋅⋅⋅The following code uses the default options:
+The following code uses the default options:
 ``` html
 <!--  All gallery items, including flexible preview box, are inside the HTML element with random ID -->
 <div id="my_first_gallery" class="container-fluid">